Where Art and Design Training Can Lead: 14 Popular Career Areas

 So what can you do with an education in art and design?
 Check out these common career areas:

 Getting your message across can be a tricky task in today's world.
 And presenting complex ideas or information in a way that makes sense can be equally challenging.
 As a result, organizations of every variety rely on creative experts who specialize in using the power of visual design to make their communications get noticed and understood.
-It's why, globally, the graphic design industry generates more than $50 billion in revenue each year.2
+It's why, globally, the graphic design industry generates $62 billion in revenue each year.2

 Graphic designers and art directors add their talents to a remarkable range of projects.
 Many of them design printed materials such as brochures, posters, book covers, editorial layouts, and product displays or packaging.
 Others focus more on designing graphic elements for film or digital and interactive media.
 And still others specialize in creating logos and brand identities.
 Some designers even do all of the above.